Did you know that the psychology of persuasion often explains why some people always get their way while others struggle with influence?

 The Fine Line between Persuasion and Manipulation

 On the other hand, manipulation crosses boundaries.
-It seeks to control or deceive without the person’s knowledge or consent.
+It seeks to control or deceive a person without their knowledge or consent.

 Think of it as a puppet master pulling strings.
 Manipulation often involves hidden motives and can leave individuals feeling tricked or coerced.